jashkenas/ruby-processing/README.md

 ## Installation
 We assume you have some version of ruby installed if not, there is a [guide to installing][] ruby on various platforms including windows.
-Or here is [alternative install][] guide.
+Or here is an [alternative install][] guide.

 MacOSX users please try out this new  [method](https://github.com/jashkenas/ruby-processing/wiki/Installing-ruby-processing-on-the-mac)